tscheuneman/ZoomAutocaller/README.md

 ## Releases

+- **0.0.9** - Moved settings into a seperate menu.
+Create a toggle to also read Google Meet meetings
 - **0.0.8** - Stopped volume input being focused on load
 - **0.0.7** - Added app icon cause we want to be stylish
 - **0.0.6** - Clears previous meetings when new ones are generated.
 Adds volume control